ssmusa32/lyme-md-climate-model/README.md

 - Couper LI, MacDonald AJ, Mordecai EA. *Impact of prior and projected climate change on US Lyme disease incidence*.
 Glob Change Biol.
 2021;27(4):738–754.
 - Bayoh MN, Thomas CJ, Lindsay SW. *Mapping distributions of chromosomal forms of Anopheles gambiae in West Africa using climate data*.
 Med Vet Entomol.
 2001;15(3):267–74.

-### Mathematical Modeling of Vector-Borne Diseases
+### Mathematical Modeling of Climate Change and Vector-Borne Disease Dynamics
 - Eikenberry SE, Gumel AB. *Mathematics of malaria and climate change*.
 In: Mathematics of Planet Earth: Protecting Our Planet, Learning from the Past, Safeguarding for the Future.
 Cham: Springer International Publishing; 2019. pp. 77-108.
 - Okuneye K, Eikenberry SE, Gumel AB. *Weather-driven malaria transmission model with gonotrophic and sporogonic cycles*.
 J Biol Dyn.
 2019;13(sup1):288-324.
 - Okuneye K, Gumel AB. *Analysis of a temperature-and rainfall-dependent model for malaria transmission dynamics*.
 Math Biosci.
 2017 May;287:72-92.